Beaucarnea recurvata (Ponytail Palm) Care Indoors, Propagation, Problems and Remedies

 Fertilizer

-Feed Beaucarnea recurvata with a balanced, liquid fertilizer every 4 weeks during the growing period.
+Feed Beaucarnea recurvata with a balanced, liquid fertilizer every 4 weeks in spring and summer to boost growth.

-Do not feed Ponytail Palm during the cold season as growth is minimal and feeding at this time may lead to fertilizer burn.
+Do not feed in fall and winter as growth is minimal and feeding at this time may lead to fertilizer burn.

 Repotting